molgenis/covid19_prs_time/README.md

 After preprocessing of the PGSs and traits, `./scripts/nationWideCorrelations.R` is used for creating figures and correlations.

+## Correlating outcome variables and PGSs in baseline sample set
+We correlated 5 outcome variables that were assumed to tag the same genetics * time effect.
+Additionally, we correlated polygenic scores for all PGSs in the baseline sample set.
+After preprocessing of the PGSs and traits, `./scripts/correlationsForBaselineSamples.R` is used for creating figures and calculating these correlations.

 ## Comparison of included samples and invited samples for polygenic scores

 A comparison was done betwen samples that were invited in the studies and samples